shadmax22/medical-website-v2/readme.md

 ## Additional Notes

-- **Screenshots** are purely referential and not required for builds.
 - **Naming**: folders were renamed to `backend` and `frontend` for clarity; update any local scripts referencing the old names (`backend-2`, `frontend-with-ts`) before running automation.
 - **Monorepo tooling**: there is no root-level build pipeline; each app manages its own ESLint/TSConfig/lockfile.

-Feel free to extend this README as new services or shared packages are introduced.
-Happy hacking!